 The City's vision is to increase affordable and economic development.
-During this reporting period there has been a significant accomplishment with affordable housing.
-One (1) unit is being built with the use of Santee-Lynches HOME funds, along with Program funds.
-Additionally, the City will use Program funds for down payment and closing cost assistance during the selling process.
-The cost of construction cost is about \$94,000.00 each.
-The elderly, disabled, handicapped and all race and ethnic minorities are afforded an equal opportunity to purchase a home.
+During this reporting period there has been no accomplishment with affordable housing due to lack of funding.
+The elderly, disabled, handicapped and all race and ethnic minorities should be afforded an equal opportunity to purchase a home.
+The City is currently working with housing partners so affordable housing opportunities will be available for all.